Understanding User Needs

 Do Millennials and Zoomers Participate in Teleactivities More and Travel Less Than Older Generations?
 Read More »

-This is a human behavioral study designed to develop methodology to predict demand for bicycle and pedestrian facilities.
-The current design guidance for bicycle and pedestrian facilities does not include specific guidance for predicting numbers of bicycle and pedestrian users.
-The available guidance for such facilities suggests designers should consider the number of users, and
+This is a human behavioral study designed to develop methodology to predict demand for on-street bicycle, scooter, and pedestrian facilities.
+The current design guidance for on-street bicycle, scooter, and pedestrian facilities does not include specific guidance for predicting numbers of bicycle, scooter, and pedestrian users.
+The available guidance for such facilities suggests designers should consider

 A Virtual Reality Framework for Analyzing Pedestrian Crossing Behavior and Decision-Making Factors